chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 - **With a 3M+ context window (Gemini 3):** Upload 4 hours of raw 8K video from a security camera.
 Ask "At what time did the delivery truck arrive, and what was the license plate?"
 The AI "watches" the whole video at once to find the answer.

-**The catch (and it's important):**

-Just because a model *can* handle 200k tokens doesn't mean it's equally good at attending to all of them.

-Research has found a "lost in the middle" problem: information at the very beginning and very end of the context gets processed better than information in the middle.
-If you paste a 100-page document and the key fact is on page 47, the model might miss it while catching facts from pages 1-5 and 95-100.
+**The 2025 Challenge: Context Drift**

+While models can now "read" millions of tokens without forgetting (near 100% recall), they suffer from **Context Drift**.
+This means that by the middle of a massive project, the AI's "reasoning" might get lazy or distracted, even if it technically remembers the facts.

-**Practical implication:** Put your most important information at the beginning or end of your prompt.
-Don't bury the key question in the middle of a wall of text.
+**Practical implication:** Put your most critical instructions at the very end of your prompt ("The Postscript Rule") to ensure the model's focus is freshest when it starts generating your answer.

 ---